Enterprise Changers -- from Weakness to Strength

 A long while back, an executive leader reminded me of a corporate expectation, one that is sometimes ignored throughout industry.
 The expectation was directed among all ranks of supervisors and managers, directors to executives.
 He spoke of involvement, of hands-on review and mindful assessment.
 He wasn’t expecting the vice presidents to pen all proposals, nor to design complex software programs each day, nor to test AI functions in our lab, sitting side-by-side with our brilliant technicians.
 But he was expecting real involvement, face-to-face collaboration, daily coaching.

 He expected the leadership was frequently asking, and always learning.

 That executive spoke at length of the checks and balances -- not basic, monthly status reviews but, rather, conversational and analytical collaboration, as way of life.
 Managerial vigilance is about problem-solving without hesitation, when delays were occurring or when ambiguity was evident.
 The job of all managers is to stay involved.

 He had tired of excuses for delays that appeared to mushroom out of managerial absence.
 He created a culture of involvement and supervisory immersion.

 But he differentiated involvement from "getting in the way."
 Accountability was expected from the teams, but managers were also expected to foresee issues.

-No, as a large company most executives were always present.
-But availability means attention.
-He instilled a renewed vigor in ensuring each manager, each executive was communicating as frequently as possible.
-Whether it was two-minutes or two-hours, the culture changed, and it became "constantly measuring, and constantly adjusting."
+No, as a large company most executives were quite active.
+But active also means depth of attention.
+He instilled a renewed vigor in ensuring each manager, each executive, was communicating as frequently as possible.
+Whether it was speaking for two-minutes or two-hours, the culture changed, and it became the arch-like necessity -- "constantly measuring, and constantly adjusting."